 Carob for the look, but not the taste.
 Don’t substitute milk chocolate for other chocolate called for in cooking, as it will cook differently owing to the milk in it.

-Per 1 oz (25 g) of Chocolate, substitute 1 tbsp of butter or shortening plus 3 tbsp cocoa.
+Per 1 oz (25 g) of Chocolate, substitute 1 tablespoon of butter or shortening plus 3 tablespoon cocoa.

 The substance in chocolate that triggers migraines in some people is tyramine.
 It is not present in carob.